ColinKennedy/auto_docstring/docs_to_fix.md

         getattr(wrapper, attr).update(getattr(wrapped, attr, {}))
     # Return the wrapper so this can be used as a decorator via partial()
     return wrapper

+#### Got a NoneTypeError

+This should be able to find the type from `_blocks`

+    @classmethod
+    def _get_block(cls, block):
+        try:
+            return cls._blocks[block]
+        except KeyError:
+            return

+Also, make sure this works with a regular dict, too, not just a classproperty

+Also, this should pass safely, even if `_blocks` is an empty dict